Home Page Slideshow

-In the very early days, men with their herds roved the plateau of Iran and lived from the land.
+In the very early days, men with their herds roamed the plateau of Iran and lived off the land.
 Property ownership did not exist; the land belonged to all in the beginning, and then later to the swift and the strong.
-As man-kind increased and separated off into families, tribes of kinsmen had an ever-increasing need of more and more grazing land for their herds, (reindeer was the common herd animal at that time).
+As mankind increased and separated off into families, tribes of kinsmen had an ever-increasing need of more and more grazing land for their herds, (reindeer was the common herd animal at that time).
 Family groups and tribes often drifted off, or were forced off, to farther pastures.

 Living With a Samoyed - Understanding the breed "first"

 Samoyeds possess a white, biscuit, or cream double coat - an outer-coat of harsh, straight guard hair for protection against the weather, and a downy, soft undercoat for warmth.
+Contrary to popular opinion, the Samoyed is NOT hypoallergenic.
 Grooming requirements are not onerous, but they are regular and must be thorough to retain both the dogs comfort and beauty.
 Shedding of the undercoat is seasonal, and part of life when one owns a Samoyed.
 Sun and moisture are the enemy to the Samoyed's coat, and care must be taken to prevent the damaging effects of the elements through thoughtful housing.